-The valuation report and annual assessment for "indications" of impairment have been undertaken by David Gray BSC (Hons) MRICS, Capita.
+The valuation report, individual valuations and annual assessment for "indications" of impairment have been undertaken by Chris Wilkinson MRICS, Senior Property Surveyor & RICS Registered Valuer and David Gray MRICS, Senior Valuation Surveyor & RICS Registered Valuer with support from Andrew Higson MRICS, Director of Real Estate Capita PLC.
 There was no evidence of individual assets that had been impaired due to fire or other event consequently there was no requirement for an impairment review.